Star

 • Maintenance-Free: Once implanted, the lens requires no special care or maintenance

-EVO ICL delivers sharp, crisp vision—day and night.1,2 Many patients report that their vision is even clearer than it was with glasses or contact lenses, with reduced glare and halos compared to other vision correction procedures.
+The EVO ICL provides exceptional optical quality.
+Many patients report that their vision is sharper and clearer than it was with glasses or contact lenses, with enhanced contrast sensitivity and reduced glare, especially in low-light conditions.2,3

 Dr. Barnett